Introduction

 ما تواضع أحد لله إلا رفعه الله

 The manifestation of this promise was soon to be realised.
-Such honour was to be conferred upon him that his name will live eternally and his sacrifices will become proverbial.
-The promoter of the slogan Ahad Ahad; the African slave Bilal radiya Llahu ‘anhu, was going to become the architype for every Muslim faced with adversity.
+Such honour was to be conferred upon him that not only would his name and his sacrifices become proverbial, but he would be remembered eternally in the annals of history.
+Thus, the promoter of the slogan Ahad Ahad, the African slave Bilal radiya Llahu ‘anhu, was going to become the archetype for every Muslim faced with adversity.

-While Rasulullah salla Llahu ‘alayhi wa sallam would comfort the other persecuted Muslims by advising them to persevere, the torture and cruelty upon Sayyidina Bilal radiya Llahu ‘anhu was so severe and harsh, that Rasulullah salla Llahu ‘alayhi wa sallam expressed his desire to purchase Sayyidina Bilal radiya Llahu ‘anhu to relieve him of this torment.[8]
+While Rasulullah salla Llahu ‘alayhi wa sallam would comfort the other persecuted Muslims by advising them to persevere, the torture and cruelty upon Sayyidina Bilal radiya Llahu ‘anhu was extremely severe.
+Rasulullah salla Llahu ‘alayhi wa sallam expressed his desire to purchase Sayyidina Bilal radiya Llahu ‘anhu to relieve him of this torment.[8]

-After his emancipation, he lived in the close company of Rasulullah salla Llahu ‘alayhi wa sallam during the Makkan period, benefitting spiritually from his noble qualities, and then emigrated to Madinah Munawwarah.
+After his emancipation, he lived in the close company of Rasulullah salla Llahu ‘alayhi wa sallam during the Makkan period.
+Here, he benefitted spiritually from his noble qualities, and then emigrated to Madinah Munawwarah.
 Madinah, called Yathrib at the time, was filled with a certain type of infectious disease and the environment did not agree with Sayyidina Bilal radiya Llahu ‘anhu.
-He thus fell ill, with severe fever.
+He thus fell ill and developed a severe fever.
 Reciting poetry, he would express his desire to be in Makkah, away from the disease of Madinah.
 Hearing this, Rasulullah salla Llahu ‘alayhi wa sallam supplicated to Allah subhanahu wa ta ‘ala to remove this disease from Madinah and make Madinah beloved to them just as Makkah was, or more beloved, and to bless them in Madinah.[11]

-The Nabi salla Llahu ‘alayhi wa sallam contracted brotherhood between him and Sayyidina Abu ‘Ubaidah ibn al Jarrah radiya Llahu ‘anhu, the trustworthy individual of this ummah.[12]
-Bilal radiya Llahu ‘anhu himself was so trustworthy and honest that Rasulullah salla Llahu ‘alayhi wa sallam appointed him his personal treasurer and the treasurer of the public treasury as well.
+The Nabi salla Llahu ‘alayhi wa sallam contracted brotherhood between him and Sayyidina Abu ‘Ubaidah ibn al Jarrah radiya Llahu ‘anhu, the trustworthy individual of this Ummah.[12]
+Bilal radiya Llahu ‘anhu himself was so trustworthy and honest that Rasulullah salla Llahu ‘alayhi wa sallam appointed him his personal treasurer and the treasurer of the public treasury too.

-The Muslims had settled in Madinah and established a base for Islam, Masjid al Nabawi.
-A counsel was held concerning the manner in which to invite the congregants for salah.
+The Muslims settled in Madinah and established a base for Islam, al Masjid al Nabawi.
+A counsel was held concerning the manner in which to invite the congregants for Salah.
 Various opinions were put forward but none of them were favoured by Rasulullah salla Llahu ‘alayhi wa sallam.
-The next morning, Sayyidina ‘Abdullah ibn Zaid ibn ‘Abd Rabbihi radiya Llahu ‘anhu comes rushing, full of joy, to the presence of Rasulullah salla Llahu ‘alayhi wa sallam and relates to him his dream in which an angel taught him the words of the Adhan.
+The following morning, Sayyidina ‘Abdullah ibn Zaid ibn ‘Abd Rabbihi radiya Llahu ‘anhu came rushing, full of joy, to the presence of Rasulullah salla Llahu ‘alayhi wa sallam and related to him his dream in which an angel taught him the words of the Adhan.
 Without a delay in statement, Rasulullah salla Llahu ‘alayhi wa sallam instructed him to stand with Bilal radiya Llahu ‘anhu and dictate the words to him so that the latter might call out the Adhan.
 “He has a sweeter and louder voice than you,” Rasulullah salla Llahu ‘alayhi wa sallam explained.[13]

-We learn from a range of traditions that the Mu’adhin will enjoy the greatest rank of distinction on the Day of Qiyamah,[14] and he will receive forgiveness to the extent to which his voice reaches.[15]
-Every moist and dry place will testify on his behalf,[16] every human, jinn, and creation will bear witness in his favour on the Day of Qiyamah.[17]
-In addition, he will receive the reward of all those who performed salah with him.[18]
+We learn from a range of traditions that the Mu’adhin will enjoy the greatest rank of distinction on the Day of Qiyamah.[14]
+He will receive forgiveness to the extent to which his voice reaches.[15]
+Every moist and dry place will testify on his behalf.[16]
+Every human, jinn, and creation will bear witness in his favour on the Day of Qiyamah.[17]
+In addition, he will receive the reward of all those who performed Salah with him.[18]
 Just ponder over these virtues.
-Sayyidina Bilal radiya Llahu ‘anhu will receive the reward of all the salah Rasulullah salla Llahu ‘alayhi wa sallam performed and the Sahabah radiya Llahu ‘anhum performed.
+Sayyidina Bilal radiya Llahu ‘anhu will receive the reward of all the Salah Rasulullah salla Llahu ‘alayhi wa sallam performed and the Sahabah radiya Llahu ‘anhum performed.
 Fortunate is he indeed!

 Allah subhanahu wa ta ‘ala displayed to the world the love and respect He conferred upon Sayyidina Bilal radiya Llahu ‘anhu.
-A chief principal was taught: honour and respect in the eyes of Allah subhanahu wa ta ‘ala is not obtained through wealth, knowledge, or lineage, but rather through piety.
-Some of the disbelievers made condescending remarks about this spectacle, but Allah subhanahu wa ta ‘ala revealed:
+A chief principal was taught: honour and respect in the eyes of Allah subhanahu wa ta ‘ala are not obtained through wealth, knowledge, or lineage, but rather through piety.
+Some of the disbelievers made condescending remarks about this spectacle upon which Allah subhanahu wa ta ‘ala revealed:

 O mankind, indeed We have created you from male and female and made you peoples and tribes that you may know one another.
 Indeed, the most noble of you in the sight of Allah is the most righteous of you.
 Indeed, Allah is Knowing and Acquainted.[20]

-And his fortune never ended here: He was one of three to enter the Ka’bah with Rasulullah salla Llahu ‘alayhi wa sallam on the Day Makkah was conquered, and it was he who indicated to the ummah the very spot where Rasulullah salla Llahu ‘alayhi wa sallam performed salah in the Ka’bah.
+And his fortune never ended here: he was one of three to enter the Ka’bah with Rasulullah salla Llahu ‘alayhi wa sallam on the day Makkah was conquered.
+It was also he who indicated to the Ummah the very spot where Rasulullah salla Llahu ‘alayhi wa sallam performed Salah in the Ka’bah.

-During the caliphate of Abu Bakr radiya Llahu ‘anhu, when soldiers were being mobilised to strengthen the armies marching on Syria, Sayyidina Bilal radiya Llahu ‘anhu requested the khalifah to allow him to join the reinforcements, expressing his desire to wage jihad in the path of Allah subhanahu wa ta ‘ala.
+During the Caliphate of Abu Bakr radiya Llahu ‘anhu, when soldiers were being mobilised to strengthen the armies marching on Syria, Sayyidina Bilal radiya Llahu ‘anhu requested the Khalifah to allow him to join the reinforcements.
+He expressed his desire to wage Jihad in the path of Allah subhanahu wa ta ‘ala.
 Again we see him seeking obscurity, rather than fame.
-Let me be an unknown soldier, striving in the path of Allah subhanahu wa ta ‘ala, sacrificing my life for my Beloved, than live as the official Mu’adhin of the capital.
+Let me be an unknown soldier, striving in the path of Allah subhanahu wa ta ‘ala, sacrificing my life for my Beloved, than live as the official Mu’adhin of the Islamic capital.
 The more Sayyidina Bilal radiya Llahu ‘anhu humbled himself seeking the countenance of Allah subhanahu wa ta ‘ala, the more Allah subhanahu wa ta ‘ala elevated his name.

-The honour of calling out the Adhan in Masjid al Nabawi was secured by someone else after his departure from Madinah, but his name will not shine like the name of Sayyidina Bilal radiya Llahu ‘anhu.
-The African soldier continued fighting in the Path of Allah subhanahu wa ta ‘ala, and it was only when Sayyidina ‘Umar radiya Llahu ‘anhu came to Syria to take the keys of Bayt al Maqdis did Sayyidina Bilal radiya Llahu ‘anhu once again call out the Adhan upon his request.
-His pleasant voice made people recall the happy days of the time of Rasulullah salla Llahu ‘alayhi wa sallam and they wept, “On no other day were more people seen weeping than on that day,” the narrator explains.[21]
+The honour of calling out the Adhan in al Masjid al Nabawi was secured by someone else after his departure from Madinah, but his name will not shine like the name of Sayyidina Bilal radiya Llahu ‘anhu.
+The African soldier continued fighting in the Path of Allah subhanahu wa ta ‘ala.
+Only when Sayyidina ‘Umar radiya Llahu ‘anhu came to Greater Syria to take the keys of al Bayt al Maqdis, did Sayyidina Bilal radiya Llahu ‘anhu once again call out the Adhan upon his request.
+His pleasant voice made people recall the happy days of the time of Rasulullah salla Llahu ‘alayhi wa sallam and they wept.
+“On no other day were more people seen weeping than on that day,” explains the narrator.[21]

-A life spent initially enduring hardships in the path of Allah subhanahu wa ta ‘ala, followed by participation in expeditions and campaigns alongside the Messenger of Allah salla Llahu ‘alayhi wa sallam and calling out the Adhan, and culminating in waging jihad with the Muslim troops in Syria ended in 17/18 A.H in Damascus.
+A life spent initially enduring hardships in the path of Allah subhanahu wa ta ‘ala, was followed by participation in expeditions and campaigns alongside the Messenger of Allah salla Llahu ‘alayhi wa sallam.
+He went from calling out the Adhan to waging Jihad with the Muslim troops in Syria.
+His life ended in 17/18 AH in Damascus.
 Sayyidina Bilal radiya Llahu ‘anhu breathed his last at the ripe age of 65.

 [2] Tanwir al Ghabash fi Fadl al Sudan wa al Habash, pg.
 122.